Ukrainian resistance in Russian-occupied Ukraine: August

+On 4 August, a local partisan group ambushed a car, which was carrying the Russian-installed mayor and his deputy in Bilovodsk, a town in the northern part of the Luhansk Oblast.
+Both passengers sustained injuries from the small arms fire that targeted their car and had to undergo medical treatment.

-On 6 August, Ukrainian media reported that the deputy head of the Russian administration in Nova Kakhovka, Vitaly Guru, was shot dead in his home; this was however refuted.
+On 6 August, Ukrainian media reported that the deputy head of the Russian administration in Nova Kakhovka, Vitaly Guru, was shot dead in his home; this was, however, refuted.

+On 11 August, Askyar Laishev, a former traffic police officer and the Russian-appointed Head of Intelligence of the Luhansk Oblast, was killed when resistance fighters blew up his car in Starobilsk.
+He was reportedly able to eject from his burning car, but later succumbed to his injuries.
+Laishev's ties to Russian proxies were exposed back in 2014, when Oleh Liashko's volunteer unit Ukrayina found out that Laishev was covering for a local separatist named Vikor Rybalko, who was involved in organizing a referendum on the independence of the region.
+The incident was caught on camera by former Vice News reporter Simon Ostrovsky, who joined Liashko and his men on a nightly raid.

+On 13 August, pictures of leaflets, which were taken in Lysychansk, started to appear online.
+The posters contained messages, in which the partisans threatened the lives of local collaborators and Russian-installed officials.
+This is part of a presumed larger intimidation operation in the western Luhansk Oblast, as similar posters started to appear in Sievierodonetsk a month earlier.

-On 15 August, mayor of Melitopol reported that guerillas blew up the railway bridge which was used by Russians near the city.
+On 15 August, mayor of Melitopol reported that guerrillas blew up the railway bridge which was used by Russians near the city.

+On 20 August, pro-Ukrainian partisans conducted an unsuccessful attack against Konstantin Ivashchenko, the Russian-installed mayor of Mariupol, using an improvised explosive device.

 On 23 August, Ihor Telehin, the deputy head of the internal policy department in Kherson Oblast was injured in a targeted explosion.

-On 24 August, the head of the Russian-appointed administration of Mykhailivka in Zaporizhzhia oblast Ivan Sushko was wounded in a car bombing, he was taken to a hospital and died there from his wounds.
+On 24 August, the head of the Russian-appointed administration of Mykhailivka in Zaporizhzhia Oblast Ivan Sushko was wounded in a car bombing, he was taken to a hospital and died there from his wounds.

 On 26 August, Russian-appointed official Oleksandr Koliesnikov, the deputy chief of the Berdiansk traffic police was injured in an explosion.
 He was taken to hospital with shrapnel wounds, where he died hours later.

 On 28 August, People's Deputy of Ukraine Oleksii Kovalov, who according to Ukrainian authorities at the beginning of July had assumed the position of deputy head of the Russian-appointed government of Kherson Oblast, was shot dead in his own home.
+According to further reports, his girlfriend also died in hospital after she was stabbed.

 On 30 August, partisans reportedly launched attacks on pro-Russian security forces in Kherson city.